 Students registering for Intermediate Arabic must also register for Lebanese Dialect, Level I or Level II.

 Students placed in the advanced level should have completed the equivalent of two or more years of Arabic in college.
 They will have acquired a broad vocabulary and mastered basic Arabic syntax and morphology.
 Class sessions aim to help students attain proficiency in expository and argumentative discourse and to handle a variety of communicative tasks.
-Reading, writing, and listening activities combine lessons from the textbook Al-Kitab, Part Two, with readings of various styles dealing with language, literature, culture, history, and the social sciences.
+Reading, writing, and listening activities address various styles of texts covering areas of literature, culture, history, and the social sciences.

 Students registering for Advanced Arabic must also register for Lebanese Dialect, Level I or Level II.